a2stuff/a2d/desktop/README.md

 $0000 +-------------+    +-------------+
 ```

+#### Disk Copy Overlay

 The Disk Copy command replaces large chunks of memory and is best
 thought of as a separate application.

+The first part (`ovl1.s`) loads into main memory the other overlays,
+but in turn it loads a second short ($200-byte) overlay (`ovl1a.s`).
+This then loads a replacement for the resources in the aux language
+card area (`ovl1b.s`) and another block of code in main memory
-When exiting, the DeskTop is
+(`ovl1c.s`).
+When exiting, the DeskTop is restarted from the
-restarted from the beginning.
+beginning.